MURTOMAASORTAJA/Astalo/README.md

 A crossplatform CLI-app for interacting with Entropy Tunkki.
 Currently compatible only with x64 Linux.

-The application is self-contained, so running it *should* not require to have .NET 6.0 runtime installed.
+The application is self-contained, so running it *should* not require .NET 6.0 runtime.
 In case astalo seems to require it, [install the runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to your computer.
 The rather large size of the executable file is because of the app being self-contained.

 ### How to install
 1. Download the [latest release](https://github.com/MURTOMAASORTAJA/Astalo/releases/download/best-release-so-far/astalo) of Astalo.